He has everything you want in a barrister

 • Consumer credit

-Simon is widely regarded as a leading practitioner in the area of consumer credit and regularly advises in respect of all aspects of the Consumer Credit Act 1974 and its subsidiary legislation, including drafting and reviewing consumer credit documentation, advising in respect of consumer disputes (both on an individual and class action basis) and advising on the securitisation or sale of loan portfolios.
-He advises and acts for lenders and other businesses in court proceedings concerning consumer credit, such as challenges to the enforceability of regulated agreements, claims under s.75 of the Act and challenges to unfair relationships under s.140A of the Act.
+Simon regularly advises in respect of all aspects of the Consumer Credit Act 1974 and its subsidiary legislation, including drafting and reviewing consumer credit documentation, and advising on the securitisation or sale of loan portfolios.

 Simon provides training in the area of consumer credit to solicitors’ firms and has historically lectured on consumer credit at Manchester University.
+He was recently part of a Consumer Credit expert panel assisting the government in the reform of the 1974 Act.

 • Financial services